-Day 1 - Thursday 27th March: 14h00-18h00
+Day 1 - Thursday 27th March: 14h00-18h00 - Room BC420 EPFL Campus

-1400-1800: Session 1: Stakeholder Mapping
+1400-1800: Session 1: Stakeholder Mapping- FOGOS team

-The workshop will begin with a stakeholder mapping exercise, focusing on identifying the different meanings and approaches to sustainability among different stakeholder types, including from local to national, regional, and inter-governmental.
-The mapping of these differences provides an overview of where conflicts or convergence may arise in the realm of policymaking in view of the various versions of space sustainability.
-The stakeholder mapping will derive a tentative scheme that serves as input to discussions on the second/main day of the workshop, highlighting the challenges in achieving a more inclusive approach to space sustainability addressing peace/ security, environmental concerns, and equity.
+The workshop will begin with a mapping exercise, focusing on identifying the different meanings and approaches to space sustainability among different actor types, including inter-stakeholder, national/ regional, and inter-governmental.
+The mapping of these differences provides an overview of where conflicts or convergence may arise in the realm of policymaking in view of the various interpretations of space sustainability.
+It will derive a tentative scheme that serves as input to discussions on the second/main day of the workshop, highlighting the challenges in achieving a more inclusive approach to space sustainability addressing peace/ security, environmental concerns, and social equity.

-1400 - 1500: Introduction and plenary discussion
+1400 - 1445: Introduction and plenary discussion